cian6390/slack/README.md

     ->send($attachments, $url);
 ```

-That say you still need legacy fields.
+Let's say if you still need legacy fields,
-then you can do it like below.
+you can do it like below.

 ```php
 use Cian\Slack\IncomingWebhook;